 The empty spot is where I stick my Fuji gear when I’m carrying both sets in this bag. normally, it lives in its own bag and I carry it independently, but when I want to haul everything at times as well.
 There’s more than enough room for it in this bag, so I can have the best of both worlds: carry it all in this bag, or carry just the Fuji in it’s small and light bag.
 There really is no reason to carry everything everywhere, something I think a lot of us forget…

 This is the Think Tank Airport Accelerator Backpack.
-I’ve owned it about a year, and I’ve worked it pretty hard.
+I’ve owned it for a couple of years now, and I’ve worked it pretty hard.
 It’s not cheap ($300), but it’s built like a rock, carries a massive amount of gear, and is comfortable on my back.
 I expect to be using this bag for many years and as long as I’m carrying large telephoto-type gear.
 If you’re still a photographer hauling around heavy backs slung on a shoulder, you really should consider a backpack.
 It keeps the weight balanced and it’s a lot easier on back and shoulders.
 They aren’t just for hiking photographers.